pragatipal/Pregamate/README.md

 ## About our app:

 Pregamate- attempt for a digitized support system for all the women going through the journey of pregnancy.
+As we know the pregnancy related issues are very critical and unpredictable, a pregnant lady goes through multiple dillema .
+To tackle these shortcomings, our multi-faceted app("Pregamate") imparts well researched information about various topics in a trimester wise manner.

 ## System requirements: